section-engineering-education/engineering-education/articles/exception-handling-in-javascript/index.md

 JavaScript uses six types of error objects.
 These error objects are the foundation of exception handling.

 - **EvalError**: The `EvalError` function indicates the error that occurred in the [`eval()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function.
 It is a global function that evaluates the JavaScript string.
-JavaScript do not throw this exception anymore.
+JavaScript does not throw this exception anymore.
-- **RangeError**: `RangeError` exceptions occurs when a numeric value is outside the specified range.
+- **RangeError**: `RangeError` exceptions occur when a numeric value is outside the specified range.
 - **ReferenceError**: A `ReferenceError` exception occurs when undeclared variables are used.
 These exceptions commonly occur due to spelling errors on variables.
 - **Syntax Error**: A Syntax Error exception occurs when JavaScript language rules get broken.
 - **TypeError**: A `TypeError` exception occurs when a value is different from the one expected.